ibioChile/Transcriptomics-R-Workshop-public/Session1-Temporal_Analysis/3_Pipeline-Gene_expression_analysis.md

 <img src="3_Pipeline-Gene_expression_analysis.v2_files/figure-gfm/fig2-1.png" style="display: block; margin: auto;" />

-As you can see on panel A, the most datapoints are sticked to the x bar due that the majority of genes having low count values.
+As you can see in panel A, the most data points are sticked to the x bar due that the majority of genes having low count values.
 A way to “see all the datapoints” is to apply a data transformation.
 In panel B, a log2 transformation was applied.
 However, since log2 function can’t deal